Young conservatives mingled maskless at Mar-a-Lago and partied with a money cannon

 The event reached a high-tension point Saturday night as hundreds of students were left stranded outside the convention center after local authorities stopped allowing students to enter.

-Palm Beach County officials, who own and operate the center, blamed the student group for overselling tickets and breaching a 2,000 person capacity agreement, according to CBS 12 News.
+Palm Beach County officials, who own and operate the center, blamed the student group for overselling tickets and breaching a 2,000-person-capacity agreement, according to CBS 12 News.

 A Turning Point spokesperson told RedState that although there were no initial capacity restrictions, county officials later told the event organizers that capacity would be limited to 50 percent and that masks were required, which TPUSA agreed to and developed an overflow plan.